500-year-old Dürer print auctioned

 “When I removed the bubble wrap, I knew instantly that it was right,” Spencer told Printweek.

 “I was absolutely bowled over by the quality.
-It was in an old frame, dating about 1900, but I just knew immediately from the skill of etching that it had to be the hand of Dürer himself.
+It was in an old frame, dating about 1900, but I just knew immediately from the skill of engraving that it had to be the hand of Dürer himself.
 In my mind, I just kept thinking: in 1500, they must have thought Dürer was superhuman, or from another planet.
 It’s just phenomenal.”

 Corroborating his hunch with experts at the British Museum, Spencer examined the print carefully against other original copies and the extensive academic research into the work.